Mariussgal/translate_app/README.md

 - Vocabulary practice for common expressions needed in real-world interactions
 - An intuitive learning tool to build confidence in English language use

-## App Overview
+## 🌍 App Overview

-This consists of two main components:
+This app consists of two main components:

 ### 1. Backend API (Flask)
 - RESTful API for translation services